We are currently seeing a flea and tick outbreak as we go into milder cooler weather.

 Pet Health Plan

-The most cost effective way to ensure your pets are given the best preventative healthcare is by joining our new Pet Health Plan, which allows you to spread your costs for healthcare by using monthly direct debits.
+The most cost effective way to ensure your pets are given the best preventative healthcare is by joining our Pet Health Plan, which allows you to spread your costs for healthcare by using monthly direct debits.

 We welcome new clients from Nottingham and beyond to our surgeries